neuralmagic/sparseml/README.md

 ```

 #### Learning Rate Modifiers
-The learning rate modifiers sets the learning rate for an optimizer during training.
+The learning rate modifiers set the learning rate (LR) for an optimizer during training.
 If you are using an Adam optimizer, then generally, these are not useful.
 If you are using a standard stochastic gradient descent optimizer, then these give a convenient way to control the LR.

 ##### SetLearningRateModifier
-The `SetLearningRateModifier` sets the learning rate for the optimizer to a specific value at a specific point
+The `SetLearningRateModifier` sets the learning rate (LR) for the optimizer to a specific value at a specific point
 in the training process.

 Required Parameters:
  - `start_epoch`: The epoch in the training process to set the `learning_rate` value for the optimizer.
-   Supports floating-point values to enable setting the LR between epochs.
+   This supports floating-point values to enable setting the LR between epochs.
  - `learning_rate`: The floating-point value to set as the learning rate for the optimizer at `start_epoch`.

 Example: